Matlock, Derbyshire

 Matlock is the county town of Derbyshire, England.
 It is in the south-eastern part of the Peak District, with the National Park directly to the west.
-The town is twinned with the French town of Eaubonne.
-The former spa resort of Matlock Bath lies immediately south of the town on the A6.
-The civil parish of Matlock Town had a population in the 2011 UK census of 9,543.
+The spa resort of Matlock Bath is immediately south of the town as well as Cromford lying further south still.
+The civil parish of Matlock Town had a population in the 2021 UK census of 10,000.

-Matlock is 9 mi south-west of Chesterfield and in easy reach of the cities of Derby (19 miles), Sheffield (20 miles) and Nottingham (29 miles); the Greater Manchester conurbation is 30 miles away.
-Matlock is within the Derbyshire Dales district, which also includes the towns of Bakewell and Ashbourne, as well as Wirksworth.
-The headquarters of Derbyshire County Council are in the town.
+Matlock is 9 mi south-west of Chesterfield and in close reach of the cities of Derby (19 miles), Sheffield (20 miles) and Nottingham (29 miles).
+Matlock is within the Derbyshire Dales district and is the headquarters of Derbyshire County Council.

 History

 The name Matlock derives from the Old English mæthel (or mæðel), meaning assembly or speech, and āc, meaning oak tree; thus Matlock means 'moot-oak', an oak tree where meetings are held.
 In the Domesday Book of 1086 it was recorded as Meslach and in 1196 it was named Matlac.
 It is a former spa town that lies on the River Derwent, and has prospered from both the hydrotherapy industry and the cloth mills constructed on the river and its tributary Bentley Brook.

 It was a collection of villages in Wirksworth Hundred – composed of Matlock Town, Matlock Green, Matlock Bridge, Matlock Bank – until thermal springs were discovered in 1698.
 The population increased rapidly in the 1800s, largely because of the popular hydros that were being built.
 At one stage there were around twenty hydros, mostly on Matlock Bank, the largest built in 1853 by John Smedley.
 This closed in 1955, and re-opened in 1956 as the headquarters of the Derbyshire County Council.
 Matlock is also home to the Derbyshire Dales District Council as well as Matlock Town council.